-Judge holds D.C. in contempt for failing to provide education to older students with disabilities in jail
+Judge holds D.C. in contempt for failing to provide education to students with disabilities in jail

 The city has a month to submit plans to rectify that learning loss for each student enrolled at the jail’s high school between Sept.
 1, 2021, and Jan.
 31, 2022, in addition to putting in place a remote learning system by mid-March.
 The city also must, per the contempt order, extend program eligibility for all students who would have received special education services during the period covered by the preliminary injunction.

-“The Contempt Order is a clear signal that D.C. must take seriously its obligation to provide special education and related services at the D.C. jail,” said Kaitlin Banner, deputy legal director at Washington Lawyers’ Committee for Civil Rights & Urban Affairs, in a statement.
+“The Contempt Order is a clear signal that D.C. must take seriously its obligation to provide special education and related services at the D.C. jail,” Kaitlin Banner, deputy legal director at Washington Lawyers’ Committee for Civil Rights and Urban Affairs, said in a statement.